 How do I know if EMDR is right for me?

 We will also spend some time doing some relaxation exercises, which could include, guided visualisation, deep muscle relaxation and breathing exercises.
-You will be given copies of these on Audio CD’s to use at home.
+Or if you prefer exercises that engage different muscle groups in various sequences.
+You will be given copies of these exercises to listen to and use at home.

-Once you are sufficiently prepared, we can then work gently to target a distressing memory with the eye movements.
-During the eye movements you may experience the distressing event quite intensely to start with as quick and vibrant images arise during the therapy session.
+Once you are sufficiently prepared, we can then work to target a distressing memory with the eye movements.
+During the eye movements, you may experience the distressing event quite intensely to start with as quick and vibrant images arise during the therapy session.

-Before the end of the session, I will always give you time to feel calm again, using the relaxation techniques you learnt at the start of the session.
+Before the end of the session, I will always give you time to feel calm again, using the relaxation techniques you learnt in those early sessions.
 Clients’ distress generally reduces as the memory is processed with EMDR resulting in painful feelings being exchanged for more peaceful, loving and resolved feelings

 How often would I need EMDR?